 Fujitsu ScanSnap iX1500

-Six years ago I decided to go paperless.
+My name is Adrian.
+Years ago I decided to go paperless.
 I had piles of years of paperwork, and it was unmanageable.
 So I did some research and purchased the Fujitsu ScanSnap S1300i.

 I carefully set up the software on my iMac so that the scans were OCRed automatically, stored as PDFs, then uploaded to Evernote.